Skip to main content

 The Independent Oversight & Advisory Panel

 The Independent Oversight & Advisory Panel (the Panel) was launched in 2022 to oversee the Plan’s progress.
 Panel members, listed below, were appointed through an open process and are remunerated for their time.
-They work to oversee the progress of the criminal justice team against the Plan and provide test and challenge via bi-monthly meetings and provide advice where possible.
+They work to oversee the progress of the criminal justice team against the Plan and provide test and challenge via quarterly meetings and provide advice where possible.

 How the Panel works